Information-Based Trading: Deterministic trading time

-We shall assume in what follows that the market is overseen by a game master.
+We shall assume in what follows that the market is overseen by a {\it game master} (e.g., an exchange or central planner).
 The traders report their mid-prices to the game master (but not to one another) on a continuous basis, and the game master determines, in accordance with certain conventions, when a trade is deemed to have taken place.
-There are various situations that can be envisaged, and we refer to these as trading scenarios, several examples of which we proceed to examine.
+Neither trader is aware of informational status of the other trader.
+Trader $A$ receives the information that Trader $B$ receives, but he is not aware of the fact that this is the only information being received by Trader $B$.
+There are various situations that can be envisaged, and we refer to these as {\it trading scenarios}, several examples of which we proceed to examine.

 {\bf Scenario 1}.
 The game master selects a fixed time $t \in (0, T)$ at which a trade can take place.
 The traders each initially have flat positions.
-Write shall write
+We shall write

 for the mid-price made by Trader $A$ at time $t$, and let $S^{A-}_t = \phi^{-1}S^A_t$ and $S^{A+}_t = \phi S^A_t$ denote his bid price and offer price, respectively.
 For the mid-price of Trader $B$ at $t$, we write